autocore-ai/AutowareAuto/src/messages/autoware_auto_msgs/design/autoware_auto_msgs-design.md

 gears, etc.), this message only prescribes the minimal set of states that most or all vehicles can satisfy.

+**Rationale**: Since commands here represent a state transition, a command of NONE denotion "no state transition" is also valid

 ## Vehicle State Report